-- 1.1 Brewing in Burton has a long and rich history dating back as far as the 12th Century and beer brewed at Burton Abbey, near the site of St Modwens Parish Church.
-However, it is the 18th and 19th century mass expansion of brewing, on industrial scales in the town, which not only shaped Burton's growth and character but continues to be a notable presence in the townscape today. - 1.2 The peak of brewing in the 19th century saw half of Burton's then c.40,000 population employed in some role related to the brewery industry, highlighting what a substantial contribution the industry had to the growth and life of the town. - 1.3 Local brewing magnates grew in wealth and influence and endowed many of the public and civic buildings in the town, including its town hall ensuring that the impact of brewing was not limited to the brewery owners themselves. - 1.4 Across the centre of Burton are numerous examples of brewery complexes including related buildings such as offices, water towers and bonded warehouses for the storage of beer awaiting onward transport.
-The scale and number of these remaining buildings produces a distinctive character for the town but also presents challenges in the reuse of the buildings and their sites. - 1.5 As a process brewing is an activity which creates a need for a variety of structures, as well as associated elements of infrastructure, such that the notion of 'brewery buildings' as a general statement covers a wider variety of different building types, many of which bring their own particular challenges in terms of reuse or adaptation. - 1.6 Surviving buildings and the wider multifaceted sites, which they form, contribute not only to the strong architectural character of the town but also as reminders of a significant aspect of its history.
+1.1 Brewing in Burton has a long and rich history dating back as far as the 12th Century with beer being brewed at Burton Abbey, near the site of St Modwens Parish Church.
+The mass expansion of brewing in the 18th & 19th century, on an industrial scale within the town, not only shaped Burton's growth and character but continues to be a notable presence in the townscape today.

+1.2 The peak of brewing in the 19th century saw half of Burton's then c.40,000 population employed in some role related to the brewery industry, highlighting what a substantial contribution the industry had to the growth and life of the town.

+1.3 Local brewing magnates grew in wealth and influence and endowed many of the public and civic buildings in the town, including its town hall ensuring that the impact of brewing was not limited to the brewery owners themselves.

+1.4 Across the centre of Burton are numerous examples of brewery complexes including related buildings such as offices, water towers and bonded warehouses for the storage of beer awaiting onward transport.
+The scale and number of these remaining buildings produces a distinctive character for the town but also presents challenges in the reuse of the buildings and their sites.

+1.5 As a process brewing is an activity which creates a need for a variety of structures, as well as associated elements of infrastructure, such that the notion of 'brewery buildings' as a general statement covers a wider variety of different building types, many of which bring their own particular challenges in terms of reuse or adaptation.

+1.6 Surviving buildings and the wider multifaceted sites, which they form, contribute not only to the strong architectural character of the town but also as reminders of a significant aspect of its history.